 We could say that the visual logo form part of our business, and we convey the message that capture our customers and gives meaning to create the brand.

 Quality is one of the most important elements.
 Defines a company through its policies, procedures and responsibilities to its users.
-A company that offers quality products or services has a great opportunity to turn users into regular customers.
+A company that offers quality products or services has a great opportunity to turn users / customers into regular customers.

 Quality should be reflected in all aspects of a company in the way it does business, in the type of products or services produced, how they behave with their employees and with customers, etc.